apache/incubator-kie-kogito-runtimes/kogito-codegen/README.md

 }
 ```

-This Application API is currently not supposed for direct user-level code
+This Application API is currently not meant for direct user-level code
-consumption, but it is expected to be a future possibility.
+consumption, but this is expected to be a future possibility.

 # Additionally-generated files